 Awarding these collaborative studentships through the Doctoral Training Partnerships enables the students to take advantage of the additional benefits offered by DTPs, such as cohort-based learning and skills training provision.

-CASE students must fulfil the MIBTP entry requirements and will join the MIBTP cohort for the taught modules and masterclasses during the first term.
-CASE students can start their PhD project in April 2019 but must first complete a 3-month miniproject (at a non-home institution) January - March inclusive.
+CASE students must fulfil the MIBTP entry requirements and will join the MIBTP cohort for the taught elements of the training year (October to December in year 1).
+CASE students will complete a 3-month mini-project (at a non-home institution) between January and March before starting their PhD in April of year 1.
 They will remain as an integral part of the MIBTP cohort and take part in the core networking activities and transferable skills training.

 University of Warwick CASE projects:

-To apply for an CASE studentship, please check your eligibilty and complete the MIBTP application process as outlined here.
-Please ensure you clearly state you are applying for an CASE project and stipulate which project(s).
+Please ensure that you clearly state you are applying for a CASE project and stipulate which project(s).